About Second Hope Circle

 My name is Kimberley and I am the project director and founder of Second Hope Circle.
 I am currently completing my undergrad degree as well as running this project.
 I want to go into animal behaviour; although I'm still figuring out which field I like best.
 I love animals and cannot imagine my life without them.
-My family and I currently have a dog, 4 cats, 2 rabbits and 2 rats (and I have two foster kittens!).
+My family and I currently have a dog, 4 cats, and 2 rabbits (and I have two foster cats!).
 I became vegetarian in July 2010 and I’ve found that cooking is a lot more fun that I originally imagined (especially baking... yum!)
 My other passions include dancing and photography.

 I want to create change and really make a difference in my lifetime.
 I'm not sure how that will play out in the future but I am currently a part of several initiatives.
 This project is so important to me and I truly believe that this website will help hard to place animals find homes.
 If even one animal is able to find a home because of this website, it will be well worth the effort!

 If you would like to contact me feel free to send me an email to kimberley @ secondopecircle.org !